ResDiary/ResDiary-OAuth-Examples/C# Examples/EposServiceConsumer/README.md

 The Consumer Key and Consumer Secret are standard parts of OAuth, but the Second Secret and Scope are specific to our implementation.

-The above variables should be provided to you by default and are all requried for gaining access to the rest of the API.
+The above variables should be provided to you by default and are all required for gaining access to the rest of the API.

 ### Step 1:  Get a Request Token